World Chess Championship: Karpov and Kasparov (1975–1993)

 Anatoly Karpov became World Champion after Fischer refused to defend his title in 1975 and held the title till 1985.
 He was the FIDE World Champion from 1993 to 1999 when the world title was split.

 Garry Kasparov defeated Karpov to become the 13th World Champion, and was the undisputed World Champion from 1985 to 1993.
 He held the split title until 2000.

 After becoming world champion by default, Karpov confirmed his worthiness for the title with a string of tournament successes from the mid 70s to the early 80s.
 He defended his title twice against ex-Soviet Viktor Korchnoi, first in Baguio in 1978 (6–5 with 21 draws) and in Merano in 1981 (6–2, with 10 draws).
-In the 1984 World Chess Championship, Karpov fought against Garry Kasparov.
-Karpov retained the title after the tournament went for more than five months and was terminated with Karpov leading with five wins to Kasparov's three and 40 draws after 48 matches.
+In the 1984 World Chess Championship, Karpov played against Garry Kasparov.
+Karpov retained the title after the tournament went for more than five months and was terminated with Karpov leading with five wins to Kasparov's three and 40 draws after 48 games.

 Karpov eventually lost his title in 1985 to Kasparov, who won the title by a scoreline of 13-11.
-The two played three more subsequent championships in World Chess Championship 1986 (won by Kasparov, 12½–11½), World Chess Championship 1987 (drawn 12–12, Kasparov retained the title), and World Chess Championship 1990 (won by Kasparov, 12½–11½).
+The two played three more subsequent championships in 1986 (won by Kasparov, 12½–11½), 1987 (drawn 12–12, Kasparov retained the title) and 1990 (won by Kasparov, 12½–11½).
 In the five matches, Kasparov and Karpov played a total of 144 World Championship games with 104 draws, 21 wins by Kasparov and 19 wins by Karpov.

 Split title (1993–2006)

 In 1993, Nigel Short broke the domination of Kasparov and Karpov by defeating Karpov in the candidates semi-finals followed by Jan Timman in the finals, thereby earning the right to challenge Kasparov for the title.
-However, before the match took place, both Kasparov and Short complained of FIDE's mishandling of the prize pool in organizing the match, corruption in the leadership, and FIDE's failure to abide by their own rules, and split from FIDE to set up the Professional Chess Association (PCA), under whose auspices they held their match.
+Before the match took place, however, both Kasparov and Short complained of FIDE's mishandling of the prize pool in organising the match, corruption in the leadership, and FIDE's failure to abide by their own rules, and split from FIDE to set up the Professional Chess Association (PCA), under whose auspices they held their match.
 In response, FIDE stripped Kasparov of his title and held a championship match between Karpov and Timman.
 For the first time in history, there were two World Chess Champions: Kasparov defeated Short and Karpov beat Timman.